 John Lewis is the largest employee-owned company in the UK.
 The founder, John Spedan Lewis, set the company up to be both commercially viable and democratic; signing away his personal ownership rights to allow for his employees and those of the future to take forward what he referred to as his ‘experiment in industrial democracy’.

 John Lewis has created a partnership model as oppose to an employer-employee relationship, affording Partners with the rights and responsibilities of ownership to great success.
 All 93,800 Partners have a voice in how the Partnership is run, as well as an equal percentage share of the company’s profits.
 Engaging Partners in the business, encouraging entrepreneurialism amongst its Managers and rewarding Partners for their ongoing contribution has led to consistent exemplary employee satisfaction surveys and a thriving, diverse business that continues to go from strength to strength in a demanding retail marketplace.

 Today, the employee-owned sector is estimated to have a value of £25 billion, representing 2% of the UK’s economy; with the EBT model estimated to account for 23% of all employee-owned businesses.

-Download our free fact sheet on Employee Benefits Trusts for more information or please contact us on 020 8949 5522 for a free, no obligation consultation on how Employee Ownership might work for your business.
+Download our free fact sheet on Employee Benefits Trusts for more information or please contact us at firstname.lastname@example.org where we can arrange for a free, no obligation consultation on how Employee Ownership might work for your business.